Slide in China's May imports signal need for more stimulus

 Many analysts have already penciled in sub-7 percent growth for the second quarter, raising the risk that the government will not meet its full-year growth target of around 7 percent.

-China's exporters have been struggling to cope with weak overseas demand, rising labour and currency costs, exacerbating downward pressure on the economy.
+China's exporters have been struggling to cope with weak overseas demand, rising labor and currency costs, exacerbating downward pressure on the economy.

 In May, exports to the United States, China's top export market, rose 7.8 percent from a year earlier, while shipments to the European Union, the second largest market, dipped 6.9 percent, customs data showed.